 Diastasis Rehab Splint® & Together Tape™ Sizing

-2. Measure the circumference of your body over your belly button.
+2. Measure the circumference of your body over your belly button where your belly is the largest.
 Measure in the evening when your belly is the largest.
 Your muscles should be relaxed when you measure.
 Waist size does not determine belly size.

-Since you are wearing your splint 24/7, you may want to buy a second splint so you can wear one and then wash one.
+Since you are wearing your splint 24/7, you may want to buy a one or two more splints so you can wear (one or two) and then wash (one or two).
 While buying this package, if you wish to purchase a second splint, please use code:WEARONEWASHONE at checkout to receive a $5 discount.

 Click here for instructions on how to put the splint on.